Pomoranca/SupplementShop/README.md

 # SupplementShop

-Supplement shop is an Android app built using Kotlin.
+Supplement shop is an Android app for shopping supplementation, built using Kotlin.

-It shows how to work with graphQL using Apollo Android SDK, following principles of Android Architecture components ViewModel, LiveData and Data Binding
+It shows how to work with graphQL using Apollo Android SDK, following principles of Android Architecture components.